3rdIteration/Satochip-DIY/readme.md

 _For unofficial builds (eg: THD-89 devices) you will need to either build the applets yourself or download them from Github Actions..._

+Once you have the CAP file you want, you can move on to [Flash Applets to Javacards](#locking-javacards-optional)

 ### Easy Method - Downloading from Github Actions
 This repository automatically builds the official and THD-89 builds using Github Actions.